project-chip/matter.js/packages/matter.js-react-native/README.md

 Matter protocol for react-native.

-[!Note] This package is still in development and should be considered experimental and not usable for production usage until it got validated that all functionality works as expected.
+[!Note] This package is still in development and should be considered experimental and not suited for production usage!

+## Status of the package
+The main idea of this package is to provide a react-native implementation of the matter protocol and also proof the extensibility of the matter.js library.
+Currently a full commissioning process was not successfully tested.
+WHen you try to use it feel free to report where the process stops for you with which error message.

+## Dependencies

 This package uses the following react-native libraries to provide the needed functionality:
 - react-native-quick-crypto